Home

 support for the release of the soul (according to the death journeyer's and their family's beliefs)

-vigils/wakes and other ways of 'being present with the death journeyer' (music/singing, prayers, etc) and supporting the family/friends who are not able to be present
+vigils/wakes and other ways of 'being present with the Death Journeyer' (music/singing, prayers, etc) and supporting the family/friends who are not able to be present

 5. Immediately post-death